Back to Insights

 Many SME processes get stuck between two automation options.
 Simple, always-the-same tasks are handled with a fixed workflow tool (Zapier, Make, a simple script).
 Fully unique, complex tasks are still done manually by an employee, often switching between multiple tools.

 Agentic workflows fill exactly the gap in between: tasks that are largely pattern-based, but that regularly involve an exception, a missing data point, or a judgment call.
 Think of processing incoming quote requests, triaging support tickets, or preparing an invoice check where it first needs to be determined which route applies.
+For many SMEs, most of the time saved doesn't come from executing the individual step, but from eliminating the switching between tools and the manual judgment of which route applies.

 A concrete example